City Guide for: Torres del Paine, Chile

 Airport

-The closest airport to Torres del Paine is Presidente Carlos Ibáñez del Campo International Airport (PUQ) in Punta Arenas.
-It is approximately 300 kilometers (186 miles) from the park entrance.
-From the airport, you can take a bus to Puerto Natales (about 3 hours), and then another bus from Puerto Natales to Torres del Paine (about 2-3 hours).
-Alternatively, you can rent a car at the airport and drive to the park, which takes around 4-5 hours.
-Private transfers are also available, but they are generally more expensive.
+The closest airport to Torres del Paine National Park is Presidente Carlos Ibáñez del Campo International Airport (PUQ) in Punta Arenas.
+It's approximately a 4-5 hour drive from the airport to the park entrance.
+From the airport, you can take a bus to Puerto Natales, the gateway town to the park, and then transfer to a bus that goes directly to Torres del Paine.
+Alternatively, you can rent a car at the airport or arrange for a private transfer to the park.

 Attractions